From Dusk Till Dawn 3: The Hangman's Daughter

-From Dusk Till Dawn 3: The Hangman's Daughter is a 2000 American Western horror film directed by P. J. Pesce.
+From Dusk Till Dawn 3: The Hangman's Daughter is a 1999 American Western horror film directed by P. J. Pesce.
 It serves as a prequel to the 1996 film From Dusk till Dawn.
 It was released directly to video and was nominated at the 26th Saturn Awards for "Best Home Video Release".
 In late 2010, the production of a fourth film in the series was discussed, but, as of August 2012, further work on this possibility has not been revealed.
-In late 2013, a TV series began a production.
+A TV series adaptation was released in 2014.

 Plot

-In 1913 Mexico, American author Ambrose Bierce experiences a nightmare in which he dies at the hands of Pancho Villa.
-(In reality, Bierce disappeared after claiming he was traveling to Mexico to report on the ongoing revolution).
-Bierce wakes and talks to a local bartender about his intentions to join Pancho Villa's revolutionary army.
+In 1913 Mexico, American author Ambrose Bierce experiences a nightmare in which he is killed by Pancho Villa.
+Bierce wakes and talks to a local bartender about his intentions to join Villa's revolutionary army.
 He joins a stagecoach transporting a newlywed couple, John and Mary Newlie, who are traveling to Mexico to preach Christianity.
-Meanwhile, Johnny Madrid, a dangerous local outlaw, escapes from the gallows and kidnaps his hangman Mauricio's beautiful 19-year-old teenage daughter Esmeralda.
-Madrid receives assistance from Catherine Reece, a young woman who wants to become Madrid's apprentice as an outlaw.
-Madrid meets with his gang with Mauricio and a local posse on their trail.
+Meanwhile, outlaw Johnny Madrid escapes from the gallows and kidnaps his hangman Mauricio's 19-year-old daughter Esmeralda.
+Madrid receives assistance from the young Catherine Reece, who wants to become Madrid's apprentice as an outlaw.
+Madrid meets with his gang with Mauricio and a posse on their trail.
 They later rob Bierce's stagecoach because of Reece's belief that Bierce possesses an invaluable object.
-The gang does not find anything of value, with Bierce claiming he is the invaluable object, as he intends to join with Pancho Villa.
-Annoyed by this, Madrid leaves Reece hanging in the desert.
+The gang does not find anything of value, with Bierce claiming he is the invaluable object, intending to join Villa.
+An annoyed Madrid leaves Reece hanging in the desert.
 The posse finds her, using her to track the two.

-As night falls, all the parties coincidentally seek shelter in an isolated inn called La Tetilla Del Diablo (the Titty Twister from the first film) that also serves as a brothel.
-They meet Ezra Traylor, a businessman heading to the U.S. Mauricio is the only one who knows that a group of vampires run the establishment, led by the high priestess, Quixtla, who is immediately drawn to Esmeralda.
+As night falls, all the parties coincidentally seek shelter in La Tetilla Del Diablo, an isolated inn that also serves as a brothel.
+They meet Ezra Traylor, a businessman heading to the U.S. Mauricio is the only one who knows that vampires run the establishment, led by high priestess Quixtla, who is immediately drawn to Esmeralda.
 As night falls, John gets into a fight with one of Madrid's men, drawing blood.
-The vampires eventually reveal themselves, lock the exit and attack the patrons.
-They kill all of Mauricio's men and the remnants of Madrid's gang except for Joaquin and Madrid.
-Vampire women overcome and feed on Ezra and quickly becomes a vampire.
-He grabs the helpless Mary and hypnotizes and bites her.
-Madrid, Bierce, Reece, John, Esmeralda, Mauricio, and Joaquin manage to escape into the dungeons beneath the building and try to work together to find a way out.
+The vampires reveal themselves, lock the exit and attack the patrons, killing all of Mauricio's men and the remnants of Madrid's gang except for Joaquin and Madrid.
+Vampire women overcome and feed on Ezra, who becomes a vampire.
+He grabs, hypnotizes and bites Mary.
+Madrid, Bierce, Reece, John, Esmeralda, Mauricio, and Joaquin escape into the dungeons beneath the building and try to work together to find a way out.